Taykun345/skin-PLi-MetrixHD-WPstyle-mod/README.md

 =================================================

 Skin Author: iMaxxx
+Most of the modifications are done by Taykun345 from openpli.org --> Some parts are taken from other users who have also done some modifications:
-First modification: BiNiCKNiCH from gigablue-support.net OpenPli adaptation: Taykun345 & ckone from openpli.org
+1. BiNiCKNiCH from gigablue-support.net
-Additional modifications: Area51 from et-view-support.com
+2. Area51 & IPMAN from et-view-support.com
-Some icons are made by ckone&area51
+3. ckone & blzr from openpli.org

-Use only with XPicons (transparent light).
+Use only with XPicons (transparent light) for best results.